shawnbrown/datatest/docs/how-to/validate-addresses.rst

 The US Postal Service sells a regularly updated *City State Product* file.
 For paying customers who purchase the USPS file or for users of third-party services, "city" values can be matched against a controlled vocabulary of approved city names.
-As with the street validation, when such resources are unavailable it's probably best to check that the field is not empty.
+As with street validation, when such resources are unavailable it's probably best to check that the field is not empty.

-The example below uses a regular expression (``\w+``) to match one or more non-space characters:
+The example below uses a regular expression, ``[A-Za-z]+``, to match one or more letters:

 .. code-block:: python